-Production supervisors manage the efficiency of a crew of individuals, often in a factory or industrial environment, to manufacture a product.
-They typically oversee the daily operations of a facility and monitor the workers and products through a combination of office work and direct production floor supervision.
+Production supervisors manage the efficiency of a crew of individuals, often in a factory or industrial environments, as they manufacture products.
+They typically oversee the daily operations of facilities and monitor the workers and products through a combination of office work and direct production floor supervision.
 Depending on the job, some production supervisors might work at night or on weekends; some are on-call to address production problems that might arise.
-Production supervisors may need good communication skills if their department needs to work collaboratively.

 |Degree Level||Bachelor's degree|

 |Degree Field||Business administration, industrial engineering, or a comparable discipline|

 |Key Skills||Professional leadership, problem-solving, and time-management abilities; good communication skills|

 |Median Salary (2015)||$56,340 (for all first-line supervisors of production and operating workers)|

 Source: U.S. Bureau of Labor Statistics

 Steps to Be a Production Supervisor